How can you set up research data management from the start?

 • Responsibility

-The principles of honesty and transparency state explicit guidelines on the way in which you treat your research data:
+The principles of honesty and transparency state explicit guidelines for the way in which you treat your research data:

 • Honesty: you should refrain from fabricating or falsifying data